JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-02-08-clinical_longformer_en.md

 ## Description

-This embeddings model was imported from `Hugging Face`([link](https://huggingface.co/yikuan8/Clinical-Longformer)).
 Clinical-Longformer is a clinical knowledge enriched version of `Longformer` that was further pretrained using MIMIC-III clinical notes.
 It allows up to 4,096 tokens as the model input.

 `Clinical-Longformer` consistently out-performs `ClinicalBERT` across 10 baseline dataset for at least 2 percent.
 Those downstream experiments broadly cover named entity recognition (NER), question answering (QA), natural language inference (NLI) and text classification tasks.